GetSimpleCMS-CE/update-GetSimpleCMS-CE/README.md

 ## What's New ⭐

-- New:  Check for Update  added to Install & Health Check
+- New: Check for Update added to Install, Health Check & Plugins

 ### Updates: